-Ever since there have been novels, articles, comic books, and other writings, there have been superheroes of some sort — whether it be Odysseus from Homer's The Odyssey or Huckleberry Finn from Mark Twain's The Adventures of Huckleberry Finn, or the comic book character, Superman, as written by Jerry Siegel.
+Ever since there have been novels, movies, and comic books, there have been superheroes — from Odysseus in Homer’s The Odyssey to Huckleberry Finn in Mark Twain’s The Adventures of Huckleberry Finn, or the comic book character, Superman, as written by Jerry Siegel.
 However, what do you notice from those examples?
 They are all male.

 5. She Ra, The Princess of Power